lostways/andrewbbs/README.md

 make manage shell
 ```

+## OTP Login
+The app is able to use the Twilio api to do OTP login.
+See (Twilio Verification)[https://www.twilio.com/docs/verify/api] API for more details.

+For development there is a local OTP provider that doesn't depend on Twilio.
+To use it set `OTP_PROVIER` to 'local'.
+The correct auth code is sent to the logs.
+Use it to login.

 ## Database
 A Postgress DB should be running on `localhost:5432`.
 PgAdmin web app should be runing on `localhost:5050`.